Movatterモバイル変換

 Main article:Metaphysical nihilism

-Metaphysical or ontological nihilism encompasses various views about the fundamental nature ofreality.
+Metaphysical or ontological nihilism encompasses views about the fundamental nature ofreality.
 One version addresses the question ofwhy there is anything at all.
 It suggests that, at least in principle, an empty world is possible.
-While this view acknowledges that the world containsconcrete objects, it asserts that this is acontingent fact, meaning that there could have been nothing.
-In such a scenario, the universe would be entirely empty, without any people, animals, planets, and no other forms of matter or energy.[65]
+While this view recognises that the world containsconcrete objects, it argues that their existence is not inevitable, because there could have been nothing.
+In such a scenario, the universe would be entirely empty, without any people, animals, planets, and no other forms of matter or energy.[67]

-The subtraction argument is an influential argument for metaphysical nihilism.
-It proceeds from the premise that the world does not depend on the existence of any individual concrete object.
+The subtraction argument proposes a procedure to support this view.
+It states that the world does not depend on any particular concrete object.
 For example, the world could still exist if a specific rock was removed.
-The argument concludes that an empty world is possible since it is the result of continuously reapplying this idea, subtracting objects at each step until an empty universe remains.[66][f]
+The argument concludes that an empty world is possible since it is the result of continuously reapplying this idea, subtracting objects at each step until an empty universe remains.[68][h]
 Opponents of metaphysical nihilism assert that an empty world is impossible, meaning that something must exist.
-For example, one view suggests that there are necessary objects, possibly God, that are present even if nothing else is.[68]
+A theologically inspired version asserts that God is a necessary object that must be present even if nothing else is.
+Another version accepts that any individual concrete object can be removed, but not all at once.
+It asserts that abstract objects, such as natural numbers, have necessary existence and that they require the existence of at least some concrete objects without depending on any specific object in particular.[70]

 A more radical and controversial form of metaphysical nihilism denies the actual existence of objects.
 It states that there is no world, arguing that the experience of the universe is a mere illusion without an underlying reality.
 As a result, nothing at all is real.
 This view is sometimes interpreted asa form of solipsism, proposing that onlythe self exists and that the external world is merely an idea held by the self without a substantial reality.[71]